rsleiberin/kami/documentation/standards/coding_and_development/README.md

 # Project Kami - Coding and Development Standards

 ## Introduction
-This directory serves as the comprehensive guide for coding and development standards within Project Kami.
+This directory serves as the comprehensive guide for coding and development standards within Project Kami, laying the groundwork for the creation of self-improving AGI with modular components.
 It is highly relevant for both human developers and AI agents working on the project.

 ## Status
 - `In Progress`